Countly/countly-sdk-documentation/android/next.md

 </p>
 <p>
   This regular check happens in every 30 seconds by default.
-It could be configurable while initializing the SDK through
+It could be configurable while initializing the SDK through and it must be greater than 15 seconds.
 </p>
 <pre><code class="java">countlyConfig.content.setZoneTimerInterval(60); //in seconds</code></pre>
 <p>